 It is essential therefore that cities think about discrimination as something concrete that is happening on the ground and not as something defined by the law or dictated by the reports received.
 Instead, cities should approach their fight against discrimination strategically.
 They should first consider the particularities of their demographic situations, analyse the specific vulnerable groups in their area and then the types of discrimination that may be most common given the location and composition of the city.
 For example, a city like Bern, the capital of Switerzland, may identify foreigners as a particular group that could be discriminated and should then proceed on to identify the different forms of discrimination that foreigners suffer upon coming into the city.
 Measure 11 of their Plan of Action that aims to improve migrants' access to information and to possibilities of participation is especially welcomed.
-The elaboration of an Information to migrants and the cooperation with other organizations to improve the representation of migrants in city activities and programs are effective mechanisms to achieve this goal.
+The elaboration of an Information concept that concretises the duties of the different government in providing information to migrants and the cooperation with other organizations to improve the representation of migrants in city activities and programs are effective mechanisms to achieve this goal.